hansama0902/DBMS_Project-I_RelationalDatabase/README.md

 [query2](https://github.com/hansama0902/DBMS_Project-I_RelationalDatabase/blob/main/Query/query2.sql)
 Query 3:The SQL statement retrieves the names of doctors who have issued two or more prescriptions, along with the count of those prescriptions(a group by with a having clause).
 [query3](https://github.com/hansama0902/DBMS_Project-I_RelationalDatabase/blob/main/Query/query3.sql)
-Query 4:The SQL statement retrieves information about patients,including their first and last names, symptoms, and test types.
-The query filters results based on specific conditions: it selects male patients who have undergone a CRP test or female patients who have reported "Cough" as a symptom.
-The output provides patient details and relevant healthinformation based on these criteria(contain a complex search criterion).
+Query 4:The SQL statement Filter patients based on gender and either symptoms or test type.
+Male patients must have taken a CRP test, and female patients must have a symptom of 'Cough'.(contain a complex search criterion).
 [query4](https://github.com/hansama0902/DBMS_Project-I_RelationalDatabase/blob/main/Query/query4.sql)
 Query 5: -- The SQL statement rank each patient's tests based on test date, with the most recent test ranked as 1.(PARTITION BY).
 [query5](https://github.com/hansama0902/DBMS_Project-I_RelationalDatabase/blob/main/Query/query5.sql)